 This depends on a number of factors such as the type of product you are selling, your target market and the script you are using.

 As a general rule of thumb, it is recommended that sales reps make around 100-120 calls per day.
 This may seem like a lot, but remember that not every call will result in a conversation.
+You can use software such as automated dialers to make the process easier.

 What is the best time to make cold calls?